 If you have information about hospice fraud or other misconduct involving tax supported healthcare, call us.
 It’s not just the money, it is the sanctity of human life.

 If you know about Medicare fraud, call us.
 All inquiries are kept strictly confidential.
 To date our whistleblower clients have received over $100 million in awards.
 For more information, contact attorney Brian Mahany at or by telephone at (414) 704-6731 (direct).
-You can also visit our Medicare fraud information page.
+You can also visit our Hospice Fraud and Medicare fraud information pages.

 MahanyLaw – America’s Medicare Fraud Lawyers